Union of the Russian People (2005): Further destiny

 After the death of Vyacheslav Klykov in June 2006, General Leonid Ivashov took over as acting chairman of the URP.
 In November 2006, Ivashov was elected Chairman of the URP at the II Congress of the URP.
 Many of Klykov's associates considered Ivashov to be a non-church person and therefore were against the election.
 However, the spouses Mironovs and other supporters of Ivashov succeeded in attracting Sergei Kucherov's organization (patriots-atheists) to the Congress, endowing it with voting rights, and many active members of the URP were not allowed to attend the Congress and were not given the opportunity to vote, and thus Leonid Ivashov received the majority of votes.
 The reception room and website of the URP were transferred by the Ivashov to Kucherov's group.

-In his very first public speeches on the People's Radio (1/12/2006), Ivashov stated that Klykov had “an Orthodox-monarchist marginal idea, it prevailed at the first Congress.
+In his very first public speeches on the People's Radio (1 December 2006), Ivashov stated that Klykov had “an Orthodox-monarchist marginal idea, it prevailed at the first Congress.
 But ...
-I will not lead such an organization. " In the next radio broadcast (2/14/2007), Ivashov said that Russian President Putin "proved himself not only the leader of Russia, but also one of the leaders of most of humanity," and declared support for Putin's policies.
+I will not lead such an organization. " In the next radio broadcast (2/14/2007), Ivashov said that Russian president Putin "proved himself not only the leader of Russia, but also one of the leaders of most of humanity," and declared support for Putin's policies.
 Meetings of the Main Council of the URP Ivashov began to be held under the portrait of Stalin.
 This turn of the course caused protests from the former Klykov cadres, who declared this to be a serious violation of the URP Charter and ideology.

 In May 2007, the opposition held the III Congress of the URP in Irkutsk, which was supported by nine of the twelve Klykovo regional departments.
-They announced the restoration of the traditional ideology of the RNC and elected Alexander Turik as chairman.
+They announced the restoration of the traditional ideology of the URP and elected Alexander Turik as chairman.
 Ivashov's supporters called it a split and did not recognize the decisions of the Congress.

-In August 2007, the structures subordinate to Sergei Kucherov themselves rebelled against the "inactive", in their opinion, the Main Council of the URP Ivashov, demanded that the last "idiots - monarchist autocrats, preachers in cassocks with a 1905 charter of the year" III Congress ".
+In August 2007, the structures subordinate to Sergei Kucherov themselves rebelled against the "inactive", in their opinion, the Main Council of the URP Ivashov, demanded that the last "idiots – monarchist autocrats, preachers in cassocks with a 1905 charter of the year" III Congress ".
 Kucherov published a programmatic article "Attempts to reduce the entire breadth of today's views of Russians exclusively to Orthodoxy - the way to nowhere".As a result, the URP under the leadership of Ivashov split into two wings: Ivashov's and Kucherov's.

 Thus, the name of the URP at this time (autumn 2007) was used: